20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 The point of the game is to get chickens to lay eggs for you.

-When you roll the special lego dice you land on grey, brown, blue, pink, or white.
+When you roll the special Lego dice you land on grey, brown, blue, pink, or white.
 Most of these colors have 2 or 3 options your child can pick from.
-The game helps kids make best decisions for their farmer.
+The game helps kids make the best decisions for their farmer.

 • The game teaches = Helps kids practice making decisions.
 Each decision will affect the outcome of the game differently.
 This is a good game to practice on, before trying harder strategy games.